zenvia/zenvia-openapi-spec/spec/tags/batches.md

 * The file must be in **.csv** format;
 * The maximum file size is **50MB**;
 * The mandatory delimiter to be used between the values ​​is the **semicolon (";")**;
-* There must be a column filled with the recipients' phone numbers.
+* The first line of the file is dedicated to the header.
+There must be a column that has the recipients' phone numbers.
 If your content has variables, there must be corresponding columns.